elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 04 Crisp Notes - Sociology in India.md

 ---

 ### **Theme 1: The Discipline of Sociology in India**

-This is a foundational theme.
-We will create a comprehensive note covering the emergence and the key methodological debates that shaped the discipline.

----

 ### **Note 1.1: The Emergence and Development of Sociology in India**